jharmer95/rpc.hpp/CONTRIBUTING.md

   - After receiving the notification, you can make the necessary alterations and push those changes. to your fork.
 You will **not** need to submit a new PR, the push will update the existing PR automatically.
-  - Once these new changes are received the review process will start over.
+  - Once these new changes are received, the review process will start over.
 - :x: The merge will be rejected with a detailed reason as to why.